RestrictedPower/HY-446-Project/report/report.md

 This list was then read by the instruction executor, the program we were experimenting on, and it performed these operations on a priority queue.
-The test suites were produced once in the beginning and then were tested on both our and original implementation.
+The test suites were produced once in the beginning and then were tested on both ours and original implementation.

 ### Turning off garbage collection